Walk With a Geologist at Triceratops Trail

 - Admission to the Exhibit Hall at Dinosaur Ridge Main Visitor Center is included with each ticket

-- Tour may be called off for active precipitation, temps below 32 degrees, or lack of registrations
+- Tour may be called off for active precipitation, temps below 32 degrees, severe winds or lack of registrations

 - Appropriate attire: comfortable shoes, sun hats, sunglasses, removable clothing (windbreakers, fleeces, etc.)